-First of all, a big shout to my colleague Laurence Elliott, who, while being in no way related to Joe Elliott, the lead singer of Def Leppard, IS a bit of a fellow Germanophile and, more importantly, recently lent me his prized copy of the much-trumpeted film Northern Soul (much trumpeted on its own website anyway – join the club, I say) which he got for Christmas from his nan.
+First of all, a big shout to my colleague Laurence Elliott, who is a bit of a fellow Germanophile and, more importantly, recently lent me his prized copy of the much-trumpeted film Northern Soul (much trumpeted on its own website anyway – join the club, I say) which he got for Christmas from his nan.
 Or it might have been his sister.
 This small act of kindness has prompted me to offer up a modest overview of Northern Soul on film, both fictional and documentary.
 As if there were a difference in these post-truth times!

 To my knowledge, Northern Soul is only the second feature film, after the equally unimaginatively titled Soul Boy, to use that now all too well-known subculture as its principal milieu, if not its main character.
 Advantages it has over Soul Boy:

 - It doesn’t appear to have been written by and for 9 year old children – in fact, it’s quite “gritty”.
 Almost too gritty, in fact.
 The joy of the music is all too often overwhelmed by the grimness of the storyline involving intravenous drug use and the deleterious effects thereof.

 - It doesn’t recycle old footage shot by Tony Palmer in the late 70s and try to incorporate it into new film of dancers, an almost Sisyphean task which brings to mind shots of Humphrey Bogart and Katherine Hepburn intercut with stock footage of African wildlife.
 All the dancing is new.
 And the dancers are quite good.

 - Er… that’s it.
 They’re both a bit underwhelming really.